 - Homeschool conferences.
 Many families find that conferences (such as our annual spring conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
 You’ll find rest and refreshment in a place with hundreds, if not thousands, of your fellow homeschoolers milling all around you – checking out curricula, discussing speaker topics and workshops, and also meeting in smaller groups for one-on-one networking and encouragement.

 - Facebook homeschool groups.
 We have a thriving community of homeschool groups on Facebook, especially in the Kansas City area.
-Check out Kansas City Homeschool, Kansas City Homeschooler’s Bulletin Board and Into the Wilderness – KC (the last one is open to everyone, but a number of homeschoolers are in there).
+Check out Kansas City Homeschool, Kansas City Homeschooler’s Bulletin Board and Rooted Wilderness (the last one is open to everyone, but a number of homeschoolers are in there).

 - Our mentor moms.
 Mentoring moms allow you to ask any questions in the comfort and privacy of a one-to-one, mom-to-mom heart-to-heart!
 Simply fill out a form so we can match you to one of our volunteer moms, who have a heart for helping fellow homeschoolers.
 Everything is kept confidential between you and your mentor, and you can change mentors at any time.

-This post was originally published in June 2015.
-It has been updated for timeliness and detail.
+We have updated this post, originally published in June 2015, for timeliness and detail.

 Can’t find your own favorite homeschool resource on this list?
 Check out our webpage dedicated to homeschool resources or add it in the comments below.